 There are several places to park.
 If there is space you can park in the open field directly across the road from the Hague beach parking lot.
 Signs will be posted.
 Please do not park in the Hague beach parking lot as those spots are reserved for residents and other visitors.
 Our thanks to Addison Corporation for allowing us the use of this facility.
 You can also park just up the street in town in the community parking lots.
 Signs will be posted.

 What sort of evidence is required for the 5k and 10k?

-Please submit evidence of having completed a swim of 2/3rds the distance of your chosen event (applies to 5k and 10k, and 4 miler).
-Evidence may be emailed to firstname.lastname@example.org and should include the date, venue, distance and time it took you to complete your swim.
-A link to previous race results is fine.
+Please submit evidence of having completed a swim of 2/3rds the distance of your chosen event (applies to 5k and 10k).
+Evidence may be submitted when you register and should include the date, venue, distance and time it took you to complete your swim.
+A link to previous race result is fine.
 These swims should be in open water and they may happen in or out of competition.

 What safety plans do you have in place?

 Safety is our #1 priority and we are focused on making the Lake George Swims as safe and fun as possible for our swimmers.
-We will have lifeguards, kayakers and motorcraft around the swim course providing oversight and keeping recreational boaters away from the course.
+We have lifeguards, kayakers and motorcraft around the swim course providing oversight and keeping recreational boaters away from the course.
 Water safety support is being provided by Hague Fire Department, Lake George Coast Guard Auxiliary, Warren County Sheriff's Office, contracted maritime consultants and volunteer kayakers and boaters.
 A Hague ambulance unit will be on shore with EMTs.
-We are grateful to everyone for their help with providing oversight for this event.

 Is anyone interested in carpooling?